Between- and Within-Cluster Spearman Rank Correlations: Discussion

 \section{Discussion}

 In this paper, we defined the population parameters of the between- and within-cluster Spearman rank correlations for clustered data, which are natural extensions of the between- and within-cluster Pearson correlations to the rank scale.
 We also approximated their relationship with the total Spearman rank correlation and the rank intraclass correlation coefficient.
-Compared with the traditional Pearson correlation, our method is insensitive to extreme values and skewed distributions, and does not depend on the scale of the data.
-Our framework is general, and is applicable to any orderable variables.
+Compared with the traditional Pearson correlation, our method is insensitive to extreme values and skewed distributions, and does not depend on the scale of the data, providing a robust framework without considering data transformation.
+Our method is general, and is applicable to any orderable variables without any need to assign arbitrary numbers to ordered categories.
 Our estimators are asymptotically normal, with generally low bias and good coverage in our simulations.
-Our method requires fitting models for the conditional distributions of $X$ and $Y$ given cluster index, which need to be approximately correct to get unbiased estimates.
-We here suggest using semiparametric cumulative probability models which maintain the rank-based nature of Spearman’s rank correlation.
-We have developed an R package, \texttt{rankCorr}, available on CRAN, which implements our new method.
+We have developed an R package, \texttt{rankCorr}, available on CRAN, which implements our new method \citep{tuRankCorr}.

 Our method has some limitations.
 Our method requires fitting models for the conditional distributions of $X$ and $Y$ given cluster index, which need to be approximately correct to get unbiased estimates.
-We suggest using semiparametric cumulative probability models which maintain the rank-based nature of Spearman’s rank correlation.
-In addition, our estimator of the between-cluster Spearman rank correlation has bias when the between- and within-cluster Spearman rank correlations are in opposite directions.
-This problem also exists when estimating the between-cluster Pearson correlation.
-As the cluster size increases, the problem goes away.
+We suggest using semiparametric cumulative probability models which maintain the rank-based nature of Spearman rank correlation.
+In addition, our estimators of the between-cluster Spearman rank correlation have bias when there is a small number of clusters or when the between- and within-cluster Spearman rank correlations are in opposite directions.
+The two problems also exist when estimating the between-cluster Pearson correlation.
+As the cluster size increases, the latter problem goes away.

 In practice, one may be interested in estimating covariate-adjusted rank correlations.
 For example, in the application of CD4 and CD8 data, there may be interest in measuring the rank correlations after adjusting for age.
 The methods in this manuscript could be extended to allow for covariate adjustment by fitting CPMs that include the covariate, in addition to the cluster indicators.
 We suspect that the correlation between probability-scale residuals from these fitted models could be used to estimate covariate-adjusted within-cluster rank correlations and that the correlation between cluster indicator coefficients from these fitted models could be used to estimate covariate-adjusted between-cluster rank correlations.
 This approach is somewhat similar to random effects approaches used for estimating covariate-adjusted within- and between-cluster Pearson correlations \citep{ferrari2005}.
 Such an approach, as well as Spearman rank correlation as a function of time with longitudinal data, warrants further investigation.